zcstarr/modelcontextprotocol/docs/specification/architecture/_index.md

 - Manages context aggregation across clients

 ### Clients
-Each client maintains an isolated server connection:
+Each client is created by the host and maintains an isolated server connection:
 - Establishes one stateful session per server
 - Handles protocol negotiation and capability exchange
 - Routes protocol messages bidirectionally
 - Manages subscriptions and notifications
 - Maintains security boundaries between servers

+A host application creates and manages multiple clients, with each client having a 1:1 relationship with a particular server.

 ### Servers
 Servers provide specialized context and capabilities: